 In this story, the King is God.
 And His Son getting married is Jesus; marrying His Church here on earth - this means everyone, you and I included.

 At the end of this parable there's an intriguing bit.
-The king enters the hall and sees a man not wearing wedding clothes.
+The King enters the hall full of guests and sees a man not wearing wedding clothes.
 He is angry with him and gets him tied up and thrown out into the street.

 Now this seems rather harsh treatment for someone not wearing the right clothes.
 Until we stop and understand Jewish tradition.